vannguyengd/gooddata-ui/docs/10_vis__attribute_filter_button_component.md

 copyright: (C) 2021 GoodData Corporation
 ---

+> **Limitations**:
+> - The GoodData SaaS platform supports filters with attribute elements defined by their URIs only.
+> - GoodData.CN supports filters with attribute elements defined by their `primary keys` which are equal to the title of the respective element.

 The **Attribute Filter Button component** is a dropdown component that lists attribute values.

 ![Attribute Filter Button Component](assets/attribute_filter_button.png "Attribute Filter Button Component")